drupal-entity-training/event/index.md

   * A `destination`query parameter in the operation links

-    This returns you back to the listing after editing or deleting an event.
+    This returns you back to the event listing after editing or deleting an event.

   * Exposed filters

   * Using formatters for fields

-    In this example this allows using Drupal's date formatting system for the date field (see above) and for example using check (✔) and cross (✖) marks for the published field.
+    This allows using Drupal's date formatting system for the date field (as discussed above), for example, and using check (✔) and cross (✖) marks for the published field.

   * A click-sortable table header